What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 arrow_upward

 Rice.
 5.32.
-Marsh wild rosemary
+Marsh rosemary

-Rosemary shoots swamp - cormi ledi palustris
+Ledum shoots swamp - cormi ledi palustris

 - ledum palustre l.

 Sem.
-Heather- ericaceae
+Ericaceae- ericaceae

-Evergreen shrub or shrub with dark gray bark, 20-125 cm tall.
+evergreen shrub or shrub with dark gray bark, 20-125 cm tall.

-Fetus- a five-celled capsule with numerous seeds (Fig. 5.32).
+Fetus- five-lobed capsule with numerous seeds (Fig. 5.32).

 Spreading